swerter/cljs-calc/README.md

 application: there are input elements, there is an output, and the calculation can be tested.

-## Disclaimer
-I am in no means an expert in clojure or clojurescript.
-What I am describing here is simply things that helped me.

 ## Let's start with a ring server

 First we need to setup the project